Does a Limited Company Need a Business Bank Account?

 Business Banking for a Limited Company

-As mentioned, a limited company in the UK requires a bank account to simply maintain good standing by paying relevant fees, taxes, and service providers.
+Business banking for a limited company in the UK is important if you want to access payment processing solutions, pay suppliers and staff, and of course, receive payments directly from customers.
+UK companies also require a bank account to simply maintain good standing by paying relevant fees, taxes, and service providers.

 As a shareholder of a limited company, it’s important to have a clear separation between your personal finances and those of your business.
 This is critical both from an accounting perspective but also from a tax point of view.